stratisproject/Documentation/source/Architecture Reference/Sidechains/two-way-federated-peg-solution.rst

 The role of a federation is to sign-off the deposits from the mainchain to the sidechain and sign-off withdrawals from the sidechain to the mainchain.
 To achieve this, Stratis Sidechains take advantage of an existing technology already built into the Stratis nodes: `Pay-To-Script-Hash addresses <https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch07.asciidoc#p2sh-addresses>`_.
 P2SH addresses are a convenient way to make payments to an organization that requires `UTXOs with multisignature locking scripts <https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch07.asciidoc#multisignature>`_, and they are adaptable to federation requirements.
 Although spending payments sent to P2SH addresses requires multiple signatories, not all the possible signatories are usually required.
 For example, only 4 of 5 signatories may be required to spend a payment.
 When a predefined minimum number of signatories is required from a group for an operation to proceed, this is also known as a quorum.
 The deposits and withdrawals that the federation controls also require the approval of a quorum.

-When a STRAT deposit is made, the federation signs for the release of CRS on the sidechain.
-When a STRAT withdrawal is made, the federation signs for the release of STRAT on the mainchain.
+When a STRAX deposit is made, the federation signs for the release of CRS on the sidechain.
+When a STRAX withdrawal is made, the federation signs for the release of STRAX on the mainchain.

 To achieve this, the Stratis Sidechains solution employs two P2SH addresses:

 1. The federation members supply private keys from their mainchain wallets and a mainchain P2SH address is created.
-STRAT sidechain deposits are sent to this P2SH address and remain there until they are withdrawn from the sidechain.
-Withdrawal of STRAT from this P2SH address requires multisignature unlocking.
+STRAX sidechain deposits are sent to this P2SH address and remain there until they are withdrawn from the sidechain.
+Withdrawal of STRAX from this P2SH address requires multisignature unlocking.

 2. The federation members supply private keys from their sidechain wallets, and a sidechain P2SH address is created.
 The premine of the 100 million TAPEX coins is sent to this P2SH address, which is shown in the previous figure.
-CRS are the issued from this P2SH address, subject to multisignature unlocking, when STRAT are deposited.
-When STRAT are withdrawn, CRS are returned to this address.
+CRS are the issued from this P2SH address, subject to multisignature unlocking, when STRAX are deposited.
+When STRAX are withdrawn, CRS are returned to this address.

 Creation of each P2SH address requires a public key from each federation member, which is shown in the :ref:`previous figure <image1>`.
 All supplied keys are hashed before they are used in the locking script.
 More information on this is available `here <https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch07.asciidoc#pay-to-script-hash-p2sh>`_.